 Inventory What You Have on Hand

-You might be surprised by the number of previously-purchased office supplies you already have on hand.
+If you feel you must buy new supplies, the best place to look is definitely online.
+You can always search for the best prices and the most amazing gadgets to help you out.
+From your standard stationery to a mobile printer, the internet has it all!
+Lots of places will even offer items at a huge discount which will make these things much more affordable.
+On the other hand. you might be surprised by the number of previously-purchased office supplies you already have on hand.
 Search through closets, drawers, basement storage nooks, etc. If you have a home office, the chances of finding extra school-worthy supplies are even better.
 If you do have a home office, you’ll more than likely find most of the things you are after are already lurking around that space!
 If you don’t have a home office yet, you may want to consider looking at some of this office furniture.
 They can be very useful for all the family, including being a designated spot for the kid’s homework!

 Shop Year-Round Sales

 Even though school supply requirements sometimes change from year-to-year, things like pencils, markers, folders and notebooks are considered “the basics.”
 Watch for sales on these items throughout the year.
 Buy in bulk and put everything away until late August, early September rolls around.

 If you’re buying school supplies for older kids, there’s a good chance they’ll ask for the brand name or “trendy” items they think their friends are buying.
 In this case, use the art of compromise.
 Let them pick out a couple of more expensive items.
 For everything else on the list, stick to bargain prices.
 You could get something like Personalized Pens and other school supplies for much cheaper than the more expensive items, but in the end, at least you know you both would be happy.